nautobot/nautobot/nautobot/docs/user-guide/administration/upgrading/from-v1/ipam-upgrade-guide.md

 ## Preparing your IPAM Data for Nautobot 2.0

+### Run the pre-migration helper before upgrading

+A new pre-migration management command was added that will allow you to check your existing data for compatibility with the data model changes introduced in Nautobot 2.0.
+You are highly encouraged to run this before upgrading!

+For more information please see the [documentation on Pre-migration validation](./upgrading-from-nautobot-v1.md##pre-migration-validation).

 ### You cannot migrate Interfaces or VMInterfaces that have IPs with differing VRFs

 When assigning a `VRF` to an`IPaddress`, the `VRF` must be the same across each IP when multiple `IPAddress` objects are assigned to `Interface`/`VMInterface` objects.